zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_b.rst

                 progress += 90 / self.cycles
                 self.update_progress(progress, f'Progress message #{ii + 1}')

+            # You can keep track of warnings or errors by appending them to the warnings or errors lists
+            self.warnings.append('Custom Warning')
+            self.errors.append('Custom Error')

             # Result values can be passed to self.complete() as kwargs.
             self.complete(custom_result_1='result 1', custom_result_2='result 2')